|

 all, we give them extra hay each morning for them to munch on throughout

 the day.
-We buy Orchard Grass hay grown locally and baled in sixty-pound
+We buy Orchard Grass hay grown locally and baled in forty-pound

 square bales.
 They eat about half a flake a day per alpaca.
 (For reference,